bounswe/bounswe2024group12/README.md

 docker-compose exec web bash /app/api_core/test.sh
 ```
 ### Database Initialization (IMPORTANT)
+Due to we put a sql initiator no need to use Commands, you can run by docker-compose scrit at 3rd step

-We scraped chess games from https://www.pgnmentor.com/ and there is a function at "/app/backend/v1/apps/games/management/commands/import_games.py" to import json file to database.
+**OLD** We scraped chess games from https://www.pgnmentor.com/ and there is a function at "/app/backend/v1/apps/games/management/commands/import_games.py" to import json file to database.
 Due to file size is too big (~300MB) we will send it if exact database table is needed.

 ## Frontend